Yinghao-Li/ChemistryHTMLPaperParser/README.md

 `html` saves the file as a simplified HTML for easy demonstration of the annotated sentences and tokens.
 It also is a good way to present the quality of the parsed article.

-Notice that `examples/process_articles.py` is only an incomplete demonstration of `chempp` APIs and their usage.
+Notice that [`./examples/process_articles.py`](./examples/process_articles.py) is only an incomplete demonstration of `chempp` APIs and their usage.
+The notebook [`./examples/example.ipynb`](./examples/example.ipynb) demonstrates the structure of the parsed `Article` object and some possible use cases.
 You can find more details regarding Chemistry Article Parser and its application in my [blog](https://yinghao-li.github.io/posts/2023/07/material-ie/).
 I'll provide more comprehensive API introduction if needed in the future.